 Clickup is a project management solution that has positioned itself as a clean and clear project management tool that allows you to choose all the features you want, while hiding the rest.

-It is designed to be a central productivity platform for you and your team and includes a number of popular features such as the ability to assign comments, schedule tasks and multiple ways of viewing tasks.
+It is designed to be a central productivity platform for you and your team and includes a number of popular features such as the ability to assign comments, schedule tasks, and multiple ways of viewing tasks.
 It tends to work in a similar fashion to various other pmo software such as pmo365, and similar others that are readily available in both trial and paid versions.

 In addition it supports a variety of task views, the ability to update tasks statuses and support for a variety of time tracking and scheduling features.
 All of which make Clickup a strong contender in the task management space.